bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 Now we can go on and add more rules, e.g. for entering the container, for rebuilding the container when the Gemfile has changed and a lot of other handy snippets.

-If we need to remember all these rules, what did we gain by introduction `make`?
+If we need to remember all these rules, what did we gain by introducing `make`?

 To prevent losing our minds we can add another rule called `help` and make it our default rule.
 Put the following text above the first rule, below the `.PHONY` line. `make` considers the first rule in the Makefile to be the default rule, but we can add a `.DEFAULT_GOAL` keyword just to be sure.